See every AI call

 Only the model endpoints you scope get decrypted and inspected.
 Everything else routes direct, untouched — so the vast majority of traffic sees zero added hops.
 Inspected calls stream through a single in-line TLS-terminating proxy.

-Buffers to disk if the cloud blips, drains cleanly on shutdown, and every decision is written to an audit log you own.
+Keeps enforcing locally if the cloud blips, drains cleanly on shutdown, and writes every decision to an audit log on disk that you own.

 # the entire deployment — one service services: collector: image: ghcr.io/kilasec/collector:latest network_mode: host # sees the edge read_only: true cap_drop: [ALL] security_opt: ["no-new-privileges"] environment: KILASEC_ENROLL: ${ENROLLMENT_CODE} restart: unless-stopped # bring it up $ docker compose up -d # … and to remove it entirely $ docker compose down

 No logos to show yet — we're in closed beta.
-So here's the thing itself: an engineer sends a prompt with a live cloud credential in it, and Kilasec stops the request before it ever reaches the provider.
+So here's the thing itself: an engineer sends a prompt with a live cloud credential in it, and Kilasec masks the secret at the wire, out of the box — the request goes through, the credential never does.
+Prefer a hard block?
+That's a one-line rule.

 Illustrative replay of a real policy decision.